igrek51/nuclear/README.md

 ## Auto-completion
 Shell autocompletion allows to suggest most relevant hints on hitting `Tab` key.

-Auto-completion is enabled by default to all known keywords based on the declared subcommands and options.
+Auto-completion provided by `cliglue` is enabled by default to all known keywords based on the declared subcommands and options.

 Defining possible choices may imporove auto-completing arguments.
 You can declare explicit possible values list or a function which provides such a list at runtime.